Zickydeng/RobhinHood-clone/README.md

 ## RobhinHood-Clone
-It is a REACT app that fetches stocks data from Finhub api and display a real-time stocks prices.
+Robinhood-clone is a REACT app that fetches stocks data from Finhub api and display a real-time stocks prices.
 It is also very responsive and interactive.

 ---